Turkish police purge reaches top ranks amid graft scandal

 Continued uncertainty or even instability could present hazards for the region, where Ankara has extended its role under Erdogan.
 Turkey borders Iraq, Iran and Syria and hosts hundreds of thousands of Syrian refugees.

-Sources in Erdogan’s office denied Oz’s statement, saying the premier had sent no such people to meet the prosecutor.

-The corruption scandal exposed a long-standing rift between Erdogan and Hizmet, which exercises influence through a network of contacts built on sponsorship of schools and other social and media organizations.
-The two have accused each other of manipulating police and judiciary and threatening stability.

-Gulen, who lives in the United States, denies involvement in launching the investigation, which broke into the public view three months before local elections that will constitute a test of Erdogan’s long-standing popularity.
+Gulen, who lives in the United States, denies involvement in launching the corruption investigation which broke into the public view three months before local elections that will constitute a test of Erdogan’s long-standing popularity.

 The ruling party bill on the judiciary, published on parliament’s website, proposes changes to the structure of the High Council of Judges and Prosecutors (HSYK), the body responsible for appointments in the judiciary, which Erdogan has criticized since the corruption scandal erupted last month.